asalinas4826/chess/README.md

 # Chess
-Chess app made w/ vanilla JS, HTML, CSS (WIP)
+Chess app made w/ vanilla JS, HTML, CSS

 `script.js` contains all of the code associated with rendering the chess game onto the webpage.
 `chess.js` contains game logic.